jazzband/tablib/docs/formats.rst

 The ``sql`` format is export-only.
 It produces SQL INSERT statements (one per row) assuming the target table already exists with the same columns.
-The table name can be passed as an argument or will be taken from the dataset's title (or defaults to ``export_table``) Columns can be passed as an argument or will be taken from the dataset's headers.
+The table name can be passed as an argument or will be taken from the dataset's title (or defaults to ``export_table``).
+Columns can be passed as an argument or will be taken from the dataset's headers.
-Values are rendered as ANSI SQL literals:
+Values are rendered as ANSI SQL literals.
 Additionally the argument ``commit`` can be passed to add a ``COMMIT;`` statement at the end.

 - ``NULL`` for null values